bfopengradient/aislight1/README.md

-AI Supervisor is an opensource project from Open Gradient.
+AI Supervisor is an open source project from Open Gradient.